• Skip to main content

 Preserve

 Preservation is the means by which the past is linked to the present for the future.
-Our association combines creative thinking with a “can do” attitude to take on projects that represent Route 66 and restore and maintain them so that present and future generations can have a glimpse of Illinois’ Route 66 in its heyday for themselves.
+Our Association combines creative thinking with a “can do” attitude to take on projects that represent Route 66 and restore and maintain them so that present and future generations can have a glimpse of Illinois’ Route 66 in its heyday for themselves.
 Our Preservation Committee is an all-volunteer enterprise; our motto is, “We work for food.”

 Our efforts keep the spirit of the Mother Road alive and well.
 We believe that what we are enjoying today is the history of yesterday.
 What we do today will become the history of tomorrow.